skills/communicate-using-markdown/README.md

 **To start this course: [<img width="150" alt="Use this template" src="https://user-images.githubusercontent.com/1221423/148581131-555c0fb8-5361-4450-a760-75fa6219a2fc.png">](https://github.com/githublearn/communicating-using-markdown/generate)**

-> We recommend creating a public repository, as private repositories will [use Actions minutes](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions).<br>
+> We recommend creating a public repository, as private repositories will [use Actions minutes](https://docs.github.com/billing/managing-billing-for-github-actions/about-billing-for-github-actions).<br>
 > After you make your own repository, wait about 20 seconds and refresh.
 I will go to the next step.

 GitHub is about more than code.
-It’s a platform for software collaboration—and Markdown is one of the most important ways developers can make their communication clear and organized in issues and pull requests.
+It’s a platform for software collaboration, and Markdown is one of the most important ways developers can make their communication clear and organized in issues and pull requests.
 This course will walk you through creating and using headings more effectively, organizing thoughts in bulleted lists, and showing how much work you’ve completed with checklists.
 You can even use Markdown to add some depth to your work with the help of emoji, images, and links.

 - **Who is this for**: New developers, new GitHub users, and students.
-- **What you'll learn**: Use Markdown to add _lists_, _images_, and _links_ in a comment or text file
+- **What you'll learn**: Use Markdown to add lists, images, and links in a comment or text file.
-- **What you'll build**: We'll update a plain text file and add Markdown formatting, and you can use this file to start your own GitHub pages site.
+- **What you'll build**: We'll update a plain text file and add Markdown formatting, and you can use this file to start your own GitHub Pages site.
 - **Prerequisites**: In this course you will work with pull requests as well as edit files.
 If these things aren't familiar to you, we recommend you take the [Introduction to GitHub](https://github.com/githublearn/introduction-to-github) course, first!
 - **How long**: This course is 5 steps and takes less than one hour.